Meteorite.org

 This Sikhote-Alin iron meteorite (IIAB) was seen to fall in a remote area of Siberia in 1947.
 It was part of the largest documented meteorite event of modern times.
 Note the indentations, known as regmaglypts, and the natural hole, caused when the meteorite melted during flight.
 Iron meteorites that exhibit attractive sculptural qualities, such as this example, and highly prized by collectors for their beauty.

-Club Space Rock is the world's largest interactive meteorite forum and it is the place to learn about space rocks and meet hunters, collectors, researchers, dealers and enthusiasts.
-Hundreds of members from around the world share information about meteorites, meteorite hunting and science.
-Membership is free and highly recommended.
+With over 3,200 members, Club Space Rock is the world's largest meteorite forum and it is the place to learn about space rocks and meet hunters, collectors, researchers, dealers and enthusiasts.
+And it's free!

 Photographs of Meteorites